kosyloa/PinPad/README.md

 View like iOS7 Lock screen

-Dinamic count of input numbers and custom configuration, works on iOS 5 and above
+Dynamic count of input numbers and custom configuration.
+Works on iOS 5+.

 How to use
 ======

-- add the folder **PinPad** in your project folder
+- Add the folder **PinPad** in your project folder

-- add <code>#import "PPPinPadViewController.h"</code> in your viewController(in the .h file)
+- Add <code>#import "PPPinPadViewController.h"</code> in your viewController(in the .h file)

-- implement the protocol <code>PinPadPasswordProtocol</code> in your class
+- Implement the protocol <code>PinPadPasswordProtocol</code> in your class

-- this protocol have a simple methods to control the pin pad
+- This protocol has simple methods to control the pin pad

 		- (BOOL)checkPin:(NSString *)pin; 	//required, validation with your configured code
-		- (NSInteger)pinLenght; 			//required, works like a data source of pin lenght
+		- (NSInteger)pinLength; 			//required, works like a data source of pin length
 		- (void)pinPadSuccessPin;			//optional, when the user set a correct pin
 		- (void)pinPadWillHide;				//optional, before the pin pad hide
 		- (void)pinPadDidHide;				//optional, after pin pad hide
 		- (void)userPassCode:(NSString *)newPassCode; //optional, set new user passcode

-- in your code setup the controller as shown below:
+- In your code, setup the controller as shown below:

 		PPPinPadViewController * pinViewController = [[PPPinPadViewController alloc] init];
 		pinViewController.delegate = self;